HOURS:

 Edible Qualities

-Negronne Fig is a large shrub that is commonly grown for its edible qualities, although it does have ornamental merits as well.
+Negronne Fig is a large shrub that is typically grown for its edible qualities, although it does have ornamental merits as well.
 It produces black fruit (technically 'pomes') with red flesh which are usually ready for picking from early summer to early fall.
 The fruits have a sweet taste and a fleshy texture.

 The fruit are most often used in the following ways: